J. C. Mack: Charleston

-In 2011, after impressing head coach Michael Anhaeuser during the 2011 Carolina Challenge Cup, Mack signed with Charleston Battery in the USL Professional Division on March 23, 2011.
+In 2011, after impressing head coach Michael Anhaeuser during the 2011 Carolina Challenge Cup, Mack signed with Charleston Battery in the USL on March 23, 2011.
 He made his debut for the club on April 16, 2011, in a game against the Dayton Dutch Lions.
-In a Lamar Hunt U.S. Open Cup match against amateur side Regals FC, Mack suffered a season ending foot injury cutting his 2011 campaign short after only 11 appearances.
-Intense rehabilitation saw him make a full recovery in October 2011, spending November training in Denmark with FC Fyn.
+Mack would go on to play 11 Matches for the club in 2011 spending the offseason training in Denmark with FC Fyn.
 In 2012 Mack returned to Charleston but saw very little playing time, primarily used as a secondary midfield option to a veteran Tony Donatelli.
-With the time Mack was given he showed extremely potent scoring 2 goals after his first 57 minutes of league play.
-Mack would prove to be an important asset for Charleston when the USL-Pro post season saw the Semi-final match end in penalties.
-Converting the last penalty of the night Mack secured a spot in the USL-Pro Championship match for the Battery.
-Charleston would go on to beat the Wilmington Hammerheads 1–0 in the USL Pro Championship Match.
+With the time Mack was given he executed 2 goals after his first 57 minutes of league play.
+Mack would prove to be an important asset for Charleston when the Semi-final match ended in penalties.
+Converting the last penalty of the night Mack secured a spot in the USL Championship match for the Battery.
+Charleston would go on to beat the Wilmington Hammerheads 1–0 in the USL Championship Match.

-Tampa Bay Rowdies

-In the winter of 2012/2013, Mack received a trial invitation to the 2012 NASL Champion Tampa Bay Rowdies, which he accepted making an appearance at the Walt Disney Classic against the Montreal Impact.
-Mack would be the last player released upon the acquisition of veteran striker Georgi Hristov.

-Thailand

-In lieu of taking a trial spot on a PDL team, Mack seized upon an opportunity to go on trial with Port FC in Klong Toei, Bangkok, Thailand.
-After the extended trial in Bangkok, Port F.C. would run out funds for foreign player roster space.
-A second extended trial period with Pattaya United would see the same scenario played out.
-Mack would tally 2 goals in 3 test matches before the close of the transfer window.